rabbitmq/rabbitmq-website/site/quorum-queues.md

 ### <a id="memory-limit" class="anchor" href="#memory-limit">Configuring Per Queue Memory Limit</a>

-It is possible to limit the amount of memory each quorum queue will use for the part of its log that is kept in memory.
+Before RabbitMQ 3.10 it was possible to limit the amount of memory each quorum queue will use for the part of its log that is kept in memory.
 Note that these limits are different from those of the [in-memory Raft WAL table](#resource-use) and [queue length limits](/maxlength.html).